 How Much Time to Allot for the Lavender Farm

 We recommend an hour or so.
 Our visit was just over an hour once we explored all the areas of the flower fields, shopped and used the restroom, and were back in our cars.
 The ticketed times allot for this amount of time, but no one kicks anyone out.
-You really don’t need more time than though, however.
-And by that time, you’re probably ready to see other things in the area and go somewhere to hydrate.
+You really don't need more time than that, however.
+And by that time, you're probably ready to see other things in the area and go somewhere to hydrate.